Eschatologue/CM_wiki/docs/class/cleric/index.md

 You have dedicated yourself to one of the following sacred roles of your choice:

-#### Protector

-Trained for battle, you gain Martial Weapon proficiency and Heavy Armour training.
+**Protector**{ .inl } Trained for battle, you gain Martial Weapon proficiency and Heavy Armour training.

-#### Thaumaturge
+{ .idnt }

-You know one extra cantrip from the Cleric spell list (see your Spellcasting feature for information on preparing spells).
+**Thaumaturge**{ .inl } You know one extra cantrip from the Cleric spell list (see your Spellcasting feature for information on preparing spells).
 In addition, your mystical connection to the divine gives you a bonus to your Intelligence (Religion) checks.
 The bonus equals your Wisdom modifier (minimum of +1).
+{ .idnt }

 ### Level 1: Spellcasting